Energy and Fatigue

 Diet is just one of many natural energy boosters.
 Exercise is another.
 Taking a brisk 15-minute walk daily can reinvigorate and recharge you.
 Relaxation techniques like yoga or meditation increase energy by erasing anxiety and stress.
 Some people find that a 20-minute “power nap” during the day reinvigorates them.
 Just be careful not to nap for too long or too close to bedtime, because you could disrupt your nighttime sleep.

 Studies published in 2015 shed new light on chronic fatigue syndrome (CFS) and, thus, chronic fatigue syndrome treatment.
-The condition, known medically as myalgic encephalomyelitis (ME), appears to be a biological disorder, not a psychological issue, as determined in multiple studies, including recent work by scientists at Columbia University and … Read More
+The condition, known medically as myalgic encephalomyelitis (ME), appears to be a biological disorder, not a psychological issue, as determined in multiple studies, including recent work by scientists at Columbia … Read More